 A better approximation to the noise in gravitational wave detectors is that the Gaussian component (i.e. after removing any glitches) is locally stationary~\cite{LIGOScientific:2019hgc}.
 That is, the noise covariance varies slowly with time.
 The physical nature of locally stationary noise suggests that something like a short duration Fourier transform (SFT) should come close to matching the KL eigenfunctions.
 Mallat et. al.~\cite{10.2307/119978} investigated using short duration (windowed) Fourier bases to model locally stationary noise, and found that the noise covariance matrix was banded and diagonal dominant.
-The WDM wavelet basis falls into the general category considered by Mallat, but uses a time domain window function that is designed to give good frequency separation (the WDM basis has time domain window functions that oscillate within an overall Gaussian envelope, leading to a smoothed top-hat window function in the frequency domain, Mallat instead looked at smoothed top-hat window functions in the time domain, which result in decaying oscillations in the frequency domain).
+The WDM wavelet basis falls into the general category considered by Mallat, but makes the complementary window choice.
+The WDM basis uses time-domain window functions that oscillate within an overall Gaussian envelope, leading to a smoothed top-hat window function in the frequency domain.
+Mallat instead considered smoothed top-hat window functions in the time domain, which result in decaying oscillations in the frequency domain.
 More recently, Tenorio \& Gerosa~\cite{Tenorio:2025gci} and Du, Luo \& Xu~\cite{Du:2025fes} considered SFTs as an alternative to wavelets.
-Tenorio \& Gerosa use a rectangular window function in the time domain, while Du, Luo \& Xu use Tukey windows in the time domain, which lessens the ringing in the frequency domain, and correspond more closely to the Mallat et. al. approach.
+Tenorio \& Gerosa use a rectangular window function in the time domain, while Du, Luo \& Xu use Tukey windows in the time domain, which lessens the ringing in the frequency domain, and corresponds more closely to the Mallat et. al. approach.